BULLITT - The most

 I think we don't need to explain, what this movie is about.

-For those who don't have a clue, the film has indeed a story, but there is no doubt about it that this is second to the chase scene with the Highland green 68 Mustang Fastback powered by a 390/4V big block engine and the black Dodge Charger 440 R/T.
+For those who never heard of it, the movie has indeed a story, but there is no doubt about it that this is second to the most famous car chase scene with a Highland green 68 Mustang Fastback powered by a 390/4V big block engine and a black Dodge Charger 440 R/T.

-This webpage was not set up for a summary of the film, but to let you have a look from behind the steering wheel, smell the burning rubber, slip beind the Arriflex cameras and to experience the real sentiments of being back then in 1968 bouncing down through Potreiro district of San Francisco.
+This webpage was not set up for a summary of the movie plot, but to let you have a look from behind the steering wheel, smell the burning rubber, slip beind the Arriflex cameras and to experience the real sentiments of being back then in 1968 ...bouncing down the hill through Potreiro district of San Francisco.

-Plus you can get information about our long journey with that mystery car hidden in the Kentucky barn, status of the real and only surviving BULLITT Mustang and maybe a Charger survivor, if you trust in the claiming owner.
-So sit down on the copilots seat, buckle up, grip the mighty mouse a little bit tighter and scroll through the streets of San Francisco.
+Plus you can get information about our long journey with that mystery car hidden in the Kentucky barn, status of the real and surviving BULLITT Mustangs and maybe a Charger survivor, if you trust in the claiming owners.

 Watch out for the "ramps" to lift off.
 Steve for sure has enjoyed it like his stuntman and so do we.

 Bullitt - The Mustang